irsbugs/widgets-ubuntu-versions/README.md

 `3.6.5-3,    3.6.5-3ubuntu1,    3.6.7-1~18.04,    3.6.7-1~18.04.`

-The program require on-line access to the internet.
+The program requires on-line access to the internet.

 The programs widgets display will be similar to the following:

 ![](widgets-ubuntu-versions.png)

-There is also a code cell that highlights version differences in releases of Debian Mate Live.
+Aditionally there is a code cell that highlights version differences in some releases of Debian Mate Live.

 ---